Biden will cap off a week of outreach to Black Americans with Morehouse commencement

 Black voters have long been the backbone of the Democratic party, and helped ensure Biden's win in 2020.
 But if turnout is lower this year compared to four years ago, it could hurt Biden's chances for reelection.

-A recent survey from the Washington Post and Ipsos showed that only 62% of Black voters said that they absolutely certain to vote this compared to 74% this time in 2020.
+A recent survey from the Washington Post and Ipsos showed that only 62% of Black voters said that they are absolutely certain to vote this year, compared to 74% this time in 2020.

 The poll also showed that just 38% of Black Americans feel Biden's policies have helped Black people, something Biden tried to explain more on in media appearances this week.